scherma/antfarm/README.md

 ### Guest VM setup

-- Most of the functionality should be resolution independent but a few details (logging back in after reboot) need a screen resolution of 1680x1050.
-Please set this if you need that feature to work.
 - Change the display type to VMVGA now that installation is done.
-- I have collected some resources for preparing the VM, but for practical reasons they are not within the git repository.
-Please download them from https://dl.hexistentialist.com with the username/password I have provided to you.
+- I have collected some resources for preparing the VM, but for practical reasons (size) they are not within the git repository.
+  - They can be download from their respective sources for free, though this can be very time consuming
+  - They are available from https://dl.hexistentialist.com with a username and password I will provide on request, for convenience
 - Copy the file to /usr/local/unsafehex/$SBXNAME/www/public/downloads.
 - On the guest OS, navigate to http://your_gateway_ip:28082 and download the file `start_bundle.zip`
 - Run the following installers in this order - IMPORTANT!
 Windows 7 can be a massive pain to update purely from Windows Update and MS' website.
 Doing things in this order will vastly reduce the headache.